 A CodeShip account, either using your email or using source control authentication

 A code base with either setup or test commands (or both) that you need to automate

 You need to have project ownership for deleting a project.
 Once you click the delete button, you will have to confirm the deletion once more.

 A project can be deleted by going to Project Settings on the project builds view, selecting the General tab and click the Delete this project button

 All your builds will be deleted as well.
 Make sure that you really don’t need this project anymore as it cannot be recovered once deleted.

 Right now it is not possible to rename a project.
-You will need to either remove and re-add the project if a repo’s name is changed and you want to reflect this, or contact our support team.
+You will need to remove and re-add the project if a repo’s name changed and you want to reflect this in CodeShip.

 If you need to create a large number of projects, or maybe just create similar projects on a regular basis, you can use the API to do the heavy lifting and just have a template on your side that forms the basis for all new projects.
 To learn more, head over to the API Documentation page.